priconceptions/brain-inspired-computing/posts/neuralAnatomy.md

 The neuron is the basic computing unit in our bodies and is the building block of our nervous system.

-* **Dendrite**: The input receiver of a neuron-- propogates the electrochemical stimulation received from other cells.
+* **Dendrite**: The input receiver of a neuron-- propagates the electrochemical stimulation received from other cells.
 * **Soma**: The cell body of the neuron-- contains all other neural organelles and processes information to send to other neurons.
 * **Axon**: A long projection of the nerve cell that conducts signals from the soma.
 The ends of an axon, the purple projection are called axon terminals.
 * **Synapse**: Space between neurons through which neurotransmitters transmit electrical signals from one neuron to other neurons.

 Basically, a neuron takes in input from the dendrites, processes them in the soma (which acts as a CPU unit), and sends an output through the axon.

 Bundles of fibers hold neurons together to form nerves.
-Under a microscope, if the fibers are myelinated (myelin is a fatty substance that insulates the axon to enhance signal propogation) axons, they appear white, and therefore we call them white matter.
+Under a microscope, if the fibers are myelinated (myelin is a fatty substance that insulates the axon to enhance signal propagation) axons, they appear white, and therefore we call them white matter.
 On the other hand, areas of the fibers consist of somata and dendrites appear grey and we call them grey matter.

 The nervous system comprises of networks made from neurons and synapses, successively forming levels of computation to allow organisms to learn, act, and live.
 Sterratt, D., Graham, B., Gillies, A., & Willshaw, D. (2011) classify neuroscience into nine levels, shown below, based on size and function.